teabranch/matlas-cli/docs/auth.md

 ## Best practices

-{: .important }
-> **Security recommendations**
+**Security recommendations:**
-> - Use environment variables instead of command line flags for secrets
+- Use environment variables instead of command line flags for secrets
-> - Limit API key scope to required permissions only
+- Limit API key scope to required permissions only
-> - For database enumeration, use `--use-temp-user` to create short-lived database users
+- For database enumeration, use `--use-temp-user` to create short-lived database users

 ### Getting API keys